HealthJoy Connected Navigation Platform

 Who Is Eligible for a Health Savings Account?

-It’s important to note that not everyone enrolled in an HDHP is eligible to have a health savings account.
-Because there are tax benefits for HSAs, there are specific rules in place.
-To be eligible for a Health Savings Account people should be:
+It’s key to note that not everyone enrolled in an HDHP is eligible to enroll in an HSA.
+Since there are tax benefits for HSAs, there are specific rules in place.

 • Enrolled in an HDHP plan without any other coverage, such as a secondary spouse’s plan.